A Barrier Certificate-based Simplex Architecture for Systems with Approximate and Hybrid Dynamics: Neural Controllers

 To learn an NC for DER voltage control, we designed the following reward function, which guides the actor network to learn the desired control objective.

-where $w$ is a weight ($w=100$ in our experiments), $v_{od}$ is the $d$-component of the output voltage of the DER whose controller is being learned, $v_{ref}$ is the reference or nominal voltage, and $\epsilon$ is the tolerance threshold.
-We assign a high negative reward for triggering the FSC, and a high positive reward for reaching the tolerance region, i.e., $v_{ref} \pm \epsilon$.
-The third clause rewards actions that lead to a state in which the DER voltage is close to its reference value.
+where $w$ is a weight ($w=100$ in our experiments), $v_{od}$ is the $d$-component of the output voltage of the DER whose controller is being learned, $v_\textit{ref}$ is the reference or nominal voltage, and $\epsilon$ is the tolerance threshold.
+We assign a high negative reward for triggering the FSC, and a high positive reward for reaching the tolerance region ($v_{\textit{ref}} \pm \epsilon$).
+The third clause rewards actions that lead to a state in which the DER voltage is closer to its reference value but not in the tolerance region.
+Since this reward function gives a positive reward only when the voltage is in the tolerance region, the NC learns to keep the voltage in the tolerance region as much as possible.